 Melting balm is awesome.
 It has a butter-like texture, but when you rub it on your skin, it… well, melts.
 It feels like you are already on the third step of your skincare routine because you don’t even need to wash it off.
-It is the perfect choice for mature skin.
+Melting balms are great for mature skin.

 Micellar water is a universal choice that works for all skin types.
 It contains molecules that break down dirt and oil without making your skin feel dry.
-The texture is light (after all, it’s basically water!) and there’s no need for you to rinse it off of your skin once you’re done cleansing.
+The texture is light (after all, it’s basically water!).
+I like to use micellar water in my skin prep, after I cleanse and before I apply makeup.

 If you are like me, you have some very vivid memories about using astringent toner as a teen.
 You know, the ones that are basically pure alcohol and can make even the oiliest skin crack?
 I can’t believe I used to think that was great for my skin!

-Fast forward: skincare has evolved, and toner is no exception.
-These days, it’s all about giving your skin an extra (gentle) shot of nutrients to prepare it for the next steps in your skincare regime.
+Fast forward: skincare has evolved and toner without alcohol is a must!
+Toner these days is all about giving your skin an extra (gentle) shot of nutrients to prepare it for the next steps in your skincare regime.

-Serums are highly concentrated formulas that address specific issues like fine lines, acne, dark spots, rosacea, etc. Even if you don’t have these specific concerns, an antioxidant serum is always a good choice to get you through the day and protect your skin.
+Serums are highly concentrated formulas that address specific issues like fine lines, acne, dark spots, rosacea, etc. That’s why serums tend to be the most expensive products when building your skincare routine!
+Even if you don’t have these specific concerns, an antioxidant serum is always a good choice to get you through the day and protect your skin.

 Vitamin C is a common daytime brightening serum that most people can use without issue.
 Retinol serums are common for people who want to stimulate collagen production to prevent wrinkles.
 Niacinamide serums, on the other hand, focus on treating inflammation and acne.

 The best way to choose is to do some research on the topic you want to improve and talk to a dermatologist or esthetician.
-Always remember to carefully read the product instructions before applying it to your skin.
+I know a lot of people like The Ordinary for serums because they’re very inexpensive.
+Just be sure to always remember to carefully read the product instructions before applying it to your skin.